alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

-1. Gameboys are able to provide 5V through this pin, some (unofficial?) accessories use it (E.G: night lights), its not used when connected to another Gameboy.
+1. Gameboys are able to provide 5V through this pin, some (unofficial?) accessories use it (E.G: night lights), it's not used when connected to another Gameboy.
 2. Data is sent through this pin bit by bit.
 It is connected to SIN on the other side of the cable.
 3. Data is received through this pin bit by bit.
 It is connected to SOUT on the other side of the cable.
 4. Not used/Usage unknown/Haven't found any additional reference to this pin.